rrothenb/the-first-daughter/Research/Biblical Rules in Early Human History.md

 - Property rights

 **The Shocking Reality:**
-During Awan's entire lifetime (roughly 75 biblical years / 6-7 actual years), there were **at most 2-3 explicit divine rules** depending on how you count them.
+During Awan's entire lifetime, there were **at most 2-3 explicit divine rules** depending on how you count them.
 Everything else was either:
 - Learned through consequences
 - Derived from God's reactions
 - Figured out by humans themselves